croz-ltd/nrich/nrich-registry/README.md

         return registryConfiguration;
     }
+}

 ```

 this defines configuration that will scan JPA entities in package containing `demoregistry` string.
 It will make available all entities in that package for resolving configuration, searching,
 creating, updating and deleting.
 For each registry entity override configuration `RegistryOverrideConfiguration` can be defined deciding if a property is editable, sortable, property display order
-etc. Similarly custom `SearchConfiguration` can be defined for each entity overriding default
+etc. Similarly, custom `SearchConfiguration` can be defined for each entity overriding default
 `SearchConfiguration` for that entity.

 After that if localization is required for registry name, form labels and column headers etc. (by default class names and property names are used) they should be defined in appropriate